matteobusi/incremental-mincaml/README.md

 ```
 $ ./main.byte <path/to/original.ml> <path/to/modified.ml>
 ```
 where the first argument is the path to a program to be type checked, and the second one is the path to the modified program, to be type checked incrementally.

-## Execution example
+## Usage example

-When running the ``main.byte`` as
+When you run
 ```
 $ ./main.byte examples/fact.ml examples/fact_opt.ml
 ```